 This Is Not a Valentine’s Post February 10, 2012Posted by Onely in "Against Love"...?, Food for Thought, Dating, single and happy, sex.

-Tags: anti-valentine, love my work, luckiest person alive, no more dating, single and happy
+Tags: single and happy, anti-valentine, love my work, no more dating, luckiest person alive

 It’s been almost 6 months since I crossed continents and landed in Beirut.
 I’ve got to say, living here has added strength to my already strong Onely sense of self – and it’s not just because I made it here on my own.
 Certainly, simply making this journey made me stronger.
 But now that I’ve settled a bit and feel less like a stranger, I have come to realize that, for the first time in my adult life, the work I’m doing is absolutely satisfying.